AceBoyden/sdws/README.md

 # SDWS
 **Note**

-Currently, the code is broken due to a preview issue, but it is still usable for sending messages to Discord channels.
+Currently, the preview is slightly broken, but it is still  usable for sending messages to Discord channels.
 The preview feature  will be fixed soon.

 **Support**